Supercars investigating cause of Waters fire - Speedcafe

 Saturday 17th June, 2023 - 5:49pm

-Supercars is investigating the cause of a fire that saw Cam Waters’ Ford Mustang engulfed in flames, with the category suggesting that it does not appear to be a the same issue that saw two Gen3 Supercars fires earlier this season.
+Supercars is investigating the cause of a fire that saw Cam Waters’ Ford Mustang engulfed in flames, with the category suggesting that it does not appear to be a the same issue that saw multiple Gen3 Supercars fires earlier this season.

 “An investigation into the Car 6 fire incident in Darwin is underway,” a Supercars spokesperson told Speedcafe.